-Now that peaches have started hitting the grocery store shelves, I was inspired to give my rather traditional sangria recipe an overhaul.
-I lightened things up by swapping out the red wine for white, then I added just a hint of honey and basil and topped it all off with a dash of kombucha for bubbles.
+Now that peaches have started hitting the grocery store shelves, I was inspired to give my grandmother’s traditional sangria recipe an overhaul.
+Usually made with red wine, apples and oranges, I lightened up my favorite sangria by swapping out the red wine for white, then I added just a hint of honey and basil and topped it all off with a dash of kombucha for bubbles.

 Summery Peach Kombucha Sangria

-It has just the right amount of sweetness without being too sweet and the addition of kombucha really makes it feel like less of a cocktail and more like a fruit tonic.
+Since are there are no added sugars, aside from a small dollop of honey, this peach kombucha has just the right amount of sweetness without being too sweet, if you know what I mean.
+And the addition of kombucha really makes it feel like less of a cocktail and more like a fruit tonic.
 So don’t be afraid to whip up a large batch and pour yourself another glass or two.
 We won’t judge.

 Peach Kombucha Sangria Recipe

 - 1 12 oz bottle plain kombucha

 - Cut the peaches into wedges and remove the basil leaves from the stems.